seanbreckenridge/clone-repos/README.md

     - "shell command 1"
     - "shell command 2"
   postinstall: "shell command here"
+  pipefail: false # if true, stops multiple preinstall/postinstall if any command fails
 ```

 The `preinstall` and `postinstall` scripts can either be one command (a string), or multiple (a list)